-Surf, wind surfing and kite surfing is big on Cape Verde which is a multiple island state in the Atlantic Ocean and here you will find one of the most developed African countries as democracy has been the rule here for centuries.
-This makes Cape Verde one of the better destinations for first time Africa explorers, even though poverty and occasional droughts still makes this country suffer economically.
+Surf, wind surfing and kite surfing is big on Cape Verde.
+It is a multiple island state in the Atlantic Ocean.
+Here you will find one of the most developed African countries.
+Democracy has been the rule here for centuries.
+This makes Cape Verde one of the better destinations for first time Africa explorers.
+Even though poverty and occasional droughts still makes this country suffer economically.

-On the plus side, a strong connection to the former colonial power of Portugal make this a quite cheap getaway for the airline ticket compared to the fare to many other African countries.
+On the plus side, a strong connection to the former colonial power of Portugal.
+That makes this a quite cheap getaway for the airline ticket compared to the fare to many other African countries.

-As for an African country Cape Verde and the locals are very used to tourist rumbling around their beautiful volcanic islands so you will have an easy time getting around, finding accommodation and other commodities here.
+As for an African country, Cape Verde and the locals are used to tourist rumbling around their beautiful volcanic islands.
+So you will have an easy time getting around, finding accommodation and other commodities here.

 In the winter time you can surf in your shortie and even board shorts in the early winter.
 Bring your own gear as it is hard to find decent equipped paddle surf shops.